 The Hilton Hawaiian Village is a 22-acre mini-polis featuring five towers, 22 eating establishments, and a menagerie of wildlife, including emus, flamingos, and tropical penguins.

-It has much to recommend it, but the quality of service can be unreliable.
+It has much to recommend it, but unfortunately its size can contribute to some communications failures.
 A central depot at the Tapa Tower serves the multitude of sight-seeing and airport shuttles that come and go every day.
 That probably works out well, as long as the stop is open.
 The day before our intended visit to Pearl Harbor, my travel companion and I reserved space on one such van.
-The booking agent told us that the shuttle would pick us up at 6:30 the following morning at the Tapa Bus Depot.
-Sounds good.
-On our way to the Royal Luau that evening, my friend and I learned, via a posted sign, that the Tapa Bus Depot would be closed the next day.
-No worries, a fine hotel like this will have a back-up, and we’ll inquire at breakfast tomorrow.
-Dumb us.

 We awoke at 4:00, early enough to watch the moon set before heading down to breakfast.